webix-hub/docs/data/api/refs/ui.pdfviewer_props.md

 - api/link/ui.pdfviewer_borderless_config.md - used to hide the component borders
 - api/link/ui.pdfviewer_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.pdfviewer_css_config.md - the name of a css class that will be applied to the view container
+- api/link/ui.pdfviewer_data_config.md - JavaScript array containing data for the component
+- api/link/ui.pdfviewer_datafeed_config.md - the URL that the component will use to reload data during binding
+- api/link/ui.pdfviewer_datatype_config.md - the type of loaded data
 - api/link/ui.pdfviewer_disabled_config.md - indicates whether an item is enabled or not
 - api/ui.pdfviewer_downloadname_config.md -
 - api/link/ui.pdfviewer_gravity_config.md - sets the view gravity (1 by default)